 The Virginia Dept. of Aging and Rehabilitative Services (DARS) provides an array of employment and disability related services.

 Youth at age 14 are eligible to access their Pre-Employment Training Services (Pre-ETS).

 Developmental Disability Medicaid Waiver provides a variety of employment training and related services.

 If you are working or are interested in working, you may continue to receive Social Security benefits and maintain benefits including Medicaid by utilizing work incentive programs.

-Working and Receiving Benefits Guide: The Red Book is a self-help guide for youth, families, adult workers and others interested in the work incentive programs of Social Security Disability Insurance and the Supplemental Security Income Programs.
+Working and Receiving Benefits Guide: The Red Book is a reference source about the employment-related provisions of the Social Security Disability Insurance and the Supplemental Security Income Programs.